john-walter/aws-cwlogs-util/README.md

 A simple utility meant for "live tailing" and/or viewing CloudWatch logs produced during a given time range.

 ### Features
-* View logs produced during a given time range or leave "--end-time" undefined to view events
+* View logs produced during a given time range or leave "--end-time" undefined to tail events
 * Target a subset of log streams using a regex pattern
 * Allows you to continuously refresh log streams during runtime